Kashu7100/Qualia/README.md

 ## Tutorials

 ### automatic differentiation (AD)
 Fundamental to [AD](https://en.wikipedia.org/wiki/Automatic_differentiation) is the decomposition of differentials provided by the chain rule.
-Qualia implements the reverse accumulation AD.
+Qualia implements the reverse accumulation AD in qualia.autograd.

 In the example code of this tutorial, we assume for simplicity that the following symbols are already imported.
 ```python